PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/OHUBlTH.png)
 * The main component is the virtual machine `purpleblog`, for which the other resources such as public IP address, virtual network, network security group (NSG) as well as the network interface card and OS disk are provisioned.
-* Lets take a look at virtual machine and investigate how it is configured
+* Lets take a look at the virtual machine and investigate how it is configured

 ![](https://i.imgur.com/1r2Su6p.png)
 * It is evident that is an Ubuntu 20.04. machine that is assigned a public IP address with a DNS name.
 The virtual machine is located in a virtual network called `purpleblog-vnet`, for which we can check the NSG rules as well as for the machine itself
-* Taking a look at the `Network Settings` we can find that SSH on the default port 22 and port 8080 for the web application are opened.
+* Take a look at the `Network settings` to see that SSH is open on the default port 22 and port 8080 for the web application.

 ![](https://i.imgur.com/uIYcBbK.png)
-* We can see that SSH has warning sign which when we click on the rule tells us that the best practice is to not expose SSH to the Internet in productive environments to prevent compromise
+* We can see that SSH has a warning sign which when we click on the rule tells us that the best practice is to not expose SSH to the Internet in productive environments to prevent compromise

 ![](https://i.imgur.com/T4ZpzCb.png)
 * Going into the `Disks` setting we can check out if the disk is encrypted or not.
 For this let us select `Additional settings`

 ![](https://i.imgur.com/EoDGNjq.png)
-* Here we can clearly see that the virtual machine
+* Here we can clearly see that the disk of the virtual machine is not encrypted at the moment.

 ![](https://i.imgur.com/VzYcCGU.png)
 * Next, there is the `Identity` under the Security section which tells us that a managed identity exists and has permissions to perform actions in Azure.
 This is not a misconfiguration but rather a best-practice approach allowing access of the VM to other Azure resources.

 ![](https://i.imgur.com/CMMjGJJ.png)
-* It shows that can access the "purple-secrets" Azure Key Vault and read the values stored in the key vault
+* It shows that it can access the `purple-secrets` Azure Key Vault and read the values stored in the key vault

 ![](https://i.imgur.com/ALUFAuK.png)
 * As we can see the virtual machine is not being monitored at the moment